RohitJacob/AOL-Exploratory-Analysis/README.md

 Took a high-level view, and noticed a lot of x-rated material.
 So let's analyze that a bit!
 ![Vulgar Queries](Visuals/VulgarUsedByMostActiveUsers.png)

 ##### c.
 Which queries do not seem to have relevant results ?
-You should define this in your own
-terms and back it up with data.
+You should define this in your own terms and back it up with data.

 ![Irrelevant Results](Visuals/IrrelevantResults.png)

-Looking at the table below as well as the analysis; any searches that:
+Looking at the table above as well as the analysis; any searches that:
 - X-Rated
 - Misspelled
 - Have Semantic errors

 ##### d.
 How long are typical time spent by users on the search engine ?
-What does this distribution
-look like ?
+What does this distribution look like ?

 ![Time Summary](Visuals/TimeSummary.png)